 Here are 2 snapshots of the map.
 Great Coxwell, Little Coxwell, Fernham; Littleworth

 Healthy Walks in Faringdon- Every Wednesday, 10.30, from the Old Town Hall

-No pre-booking is required - just come along with sensible shoes and a waterproof jacket.
+No pre-booking is required - just come along.

 Just 3 miles north of Faringdon, the Thames Path National Trail provides a wonderful opportunity for walking alongside the river.
 It follows England's best known river for 184 miles (294km) as it meanders from its source in the Cotswolds through several rural counties and on through the bustle of the City of London.